IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl -X PUT -d 2147483648 http://localhost:8080/api/admin/settings/:MaxFileUploadSizeInBytes``

-- To have limits per store with an optional default, use a serialized json object for the value of `MaxFileUploadSizeInBytes` with an entry per store, as in the following exmaple, which maintains a 2 GB default and adds higher limits for stores with ids "fileOne" and "s3".
+- To have limits per store with an optional default, use a serialized json object for the value of `MaxFileUploadSizeInBytes` with an entry per store, as in the following example, which maintains a 2 GB default and adds higher limits for stores with ids "fileOne" and "s3".

 ``curl -X PUT -d '{"default":"2147483648","fileOne":"4000000000","s3":"8000000000"}' http://localhost:8080/api/admin/settings/:MaxFileUploadSizeInBytes``